Dear fellow Let's Talk Trains Listeners,

 Richard started the San Diegan Club in the mid-1990s.
-Years later this club was reformed as the Southern California Train Travel Meetup Group which meets on the 4th Monday of every month at 5 PM at the Knowlwood Restaurant in Downtown Fullerton.
+Years later this club was reformed as the Southern California Train Travel Meetup Group which meets monthly in Downtown Fullerton.
 Over the years this group that was originally created by Richard has grown to a few hundred members with more than a dozen people attending many of the monthly meetings to discuss their rail travel experiences and plans.

 Richard's Let's Talk Trains provided live internet radio coverage of many milestone's including TrainWeb's 10th Anniversary and the Grand Opening of the new TrainWeb building in La Plata, Missouri, in 2006, Chris Guenzler's Millionth Rail Travel Mile, the Grand Opening of both the Exhibition of Amtrak History and the Silver Rails Event Center.
 Richard also provided live coverage of Fullerton Railroad Days for many years as well as coverage and discussion of many significant railroad events over the last few years.